-The referenceID might be the SLA identifier to which this resource is dedicated and is used to look up all relevant monitoring data for that reference.
+The productID might be the unique service offered in the SLA identifier to which this resource is dedicated and is used to look up all relevant monitoring data for that reference.

 The monitoring data provided to postMonitoringData() should be a list of such structures, with one entry per metric being recorded.